rforbiodatascience23/group_21_project/README.md

 # Group 21 project

 # Exploration of TCR Repertoire Development during Childhood
-Studying how T-cell receptor (TCR) repertoires evolve in kids sheds light on their immune system's growth.
-It helps us understand how their immune cells change and adapt over time.
-This research is key in spotting differences in T-cell diversity and function before symptoms of diseases like type 1 diabetes (T1D) show up.
-Finding these early signs could mean earlier diagnoses and new ways to intervene before things get worse.
+Investigating how T-cell receptor (TCR) repertoires develop during childhood is a fascinating area shedding light on the immune system's evolution.
+In healthy children, this research uncovers how T-cells grow, change, and adapt over time.
+Understanding this progression aids in comprehending how the immune system learns to identify threats while also preserving tolerance towards the body's own cells.

+When looking at childhood diseases like type 1 diabetes (T1D), examining TCR repertoires reveals potential differences in T-cell diversity and function that might precede disease symptoms.
+This exploration seeks early markers for conditions like T1D, aiming for earlier diagnoses and potentially new ways to intervene before symptoms emerge.

 These studies not only deepen our understanding of how the immune system matures but also offer hope for better diagnostic methods and treatments, especially in conditions affecting children like T1D.
 Unraveling the complexities of TCR repertoire development could pave the way for innovative approaches to delay or prevent the onset of such diseases in childhood.